General Surgery Residency

 How to Apply

 Our residency offers categorical and preliminary positions.
-The categorical position is for five years, and the preliminary position is for two years.
+The categorical position is for five years, and the preliminary position is for one year that can be extended up to two years.
 Applicants are considered eligible if they meet the following qualifications:

 - graduates of medical schools in the United States and Canada accredited by the Liaison Committee on Medical Education (LCME)